huaweicloud/terraform-provider-hcs/docs/resources/dcs_backup.md

 * `size` - Indicates the size of the backup file (byte).

 * `type` - Indicates the backup type.
-Valid value:
+The valid values are as follows:
   + **manual**: indicates manual backup.
   + **auto**: indicates automatic backup.

 * `begin_time` - Indicates the time when the backup task is created.
-The format is yyyy-mm-dd hh:mm:ss.
-  The value is in UTC format.
+The format is **yyyy-mm-dd hh:mm:ss**, in UTC format.

 * `end_time` - Indicates the time at which DCS instance backup is completed.
-The format is yyyy-mm-dd hh:mm:ss.
-  The value is in UTC format.
+The format is **yyyy-mm-dd hh:mm:ss**, in UTC format.

 * `status` - Indicates the backup status.
-Valid value:
+The valid values are as follows:
   + **waiting**: The task is waiting to begin.
   + **backuping**: DCS instance backup is in progress.
   + **succeed**: DCS instance backup succeeded.